harsard/HarsardMUM/README.md

 ***
 - 📄 I’m currently working on Java and CICD stacks in the Automotive domain
-- 🔭 I enjoy engaging with challenging projects, particularly those involving Java, Spring Boot, AWS, and CICD stacks.
+- 🔭 I enjoy engaging with challenging projects, particularly those involving Java, Spring Boot,Angular, AWS, and CICD stacks.
 - 🔎 Currently exploring the realms of AI and data science to unlock possibilities that can positively impact communities worldwide.
-- 🌍 I speak English, Arabic, Tamil,Hindi
+- 🌍 I speak English, Arabic,Hindi
 - 💬 Feel free to explore my repositories and don't hesitate to reach out for collaboration or discussions!

 <!--
-**harsard/HarsardMUM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**harsard/harsard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: